VolksRat71/NatesTacoShack/README.md

 ## <p align="center">Custom Loading States</p>

 It **is** possible to directly make a GraphQL Query from out Serverless Gatsby app to the Sanity Headless CMS.
 But it takes longer than it would to just query our cached client data.
-Our Grids ridged frame makes it possible to chack for a loading state and use place holder items complete with dynamic item rendering according depending on the number queried, and some clever CSS animations.
+Our Grids ridged frame makes it possible to check for a loading state and use place holder items complete with dynamic item rendering according depending on the number queried, and some clever CSS animations.

 ---